What Is Ecstasy?

-Ecstasy and molly are common names for a drug called Methylenedioxymethamphetamine (MDMA), a psychoactive drug that alters moods and perceptions by increasing your serotonin and dopamine levels.
+Ecstasy and molly are common names for a drug called Methylenedioxymethamphetamine (MDMA), a psychoactive drug that alters moods and perceptions by increasing your serotonin, norepinephrine, and dopamine levels.
 Many people take it to have feelings of euphoria and increase their confidence.

-Classified as a Schedule I controlled substance, MDMA carries a high risk for abuse and addiction, and it is outlawed in the United States and other countries.
+Classified as a Schedule I controlled substance, ecstasy carries a high risk for abuse.
+This drug is outlawed in the United States and other countries.
 Abuse of this synthetic drug can have serious side effects, especially in combination with other substances.

 Side Effects of Ecstasy Use